Julia Reinermann, Dr.-phil.

 Academic Profile

-I am currently working in the department of Environmental Sciences at FernUniversität in Hagen (since 2020) and as a Senior Researcher at the Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT in Oberhausen (since 2021).
-Additionally, I hold a visiting researcher position at Humboldt University in Berlin.
+I am currently working in the Department of Environmental Sciences at FernUniversität in Hagen, and as a Senior Researcher at the Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT in Oberhausen.

-Communication about and from climate change significantly influences our emotions, understanding, and actions.
-Not only is communication ubiquitous in shaping our world and ourselves within it, but it also standardizes how we perceive and respond.
-Research indicates that individuals in industrialized societies often experience feelings of overwhelm, powerlessness, and guilt when exposed to media coverage of climate change, leading to a tendency to disregard the issue.
-In response to these challenges, media strategies have emerged, including constructive and positive journalism or entertainment-education.
-What influence do these types of reporting have on media users?
-How do they function in the established logics of the media organizations themselves and how does the communication between the actors - of scientific knowledge and media narratives - take place?
-I pursue these questions in my projects.
+Communication about climate change significantly influences our emotions, understanding, and actions.
+It is ubiquitous in shaping both our world and ourselves within it, standardizing how we perceive and respond to environmental challenges.
+Research indicates that individuals in industrialized societies often experience feelings of overwhelm, powerlessness, and guilt when exposed to media coverage of climate change, leading many to disengage from the issue entirely.

 Ethics of Care in Technology